cgzirim/holbertonbnb/documentation/CONSOLE.md

 $
 ```

-Alternatively, to use the HolbertonBnB console in interactive mode, run the file `console.py` by itself:
+Alternatively, to use the HolbertonBnB console in interactive mode, use the [web terminal](https://www.miniairbnb.gq/#console) or run the file `console.py` by itself:
 ```
 $ ./console.py
 ```